Asphalt (1929 film): Reception

 In the film guide German Feature Films from the Beginnings to 1933, Michael Hanisch writes euphorically: "The high technical mastery of the director and his cameraman is evident in the film.
 Günther Rittau's lighting design, the liveliness of the scenes, the art of editing, the performance of the actors, who were able to express with a single gesture, a single movement of the mouth, what their colleagues needed several sentences to do a few months later, in the dawning era of sound films – all this identifies Asphalt as a work of art that documents the high art of silent film in its final phase."

 Fritz Walter, writing in the Berliner Börsen-Courier found the films theme of the conflict between duty and love to be "the banality of the film script".
 Lotte Eisner related to this statement, writing in 1965 that "Within this insipid plot Joe May occasionally remembers his artistic ambitions.
 Then we get the high-angle shot of the street where the young Fröhlich, the Führer of the crossroads, on duty as a policeman, dominates the traffic—a shot in which the German taste for ordered ornamentation comes through yet again".
 Critic Siegfried Kracauers's review in Frankfurter Zeitung conversely commented that May "has all the finesse of his craft, he accomplishes all that he wants to.
 There are few prose writers that can convey the posh couple’s taxi ride as tightly as he does.
 Similarly, the wide shots are used and sustained with enormous strength of style, and the roaming camera is extremely skilled in the way it reveals human co-existence and spaces".

+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Asphalt was placed at no. 86.